Bloom where you are planted: Indiana journalist and farmer grows community connections

 Washington, Ind.—At 12, Lindsay Owens started working on her family’s farm when her grandfather Jim Mayall suggested she could earn money to help pay for her college education.
 “I don’t think he thought that would include multiple degrees or thought that agreement would last 28 years, either, but it did!”
 Owens said.

-An IU alumna with degrees in journalism and history, Owens now serves as the editor of the Washington Times-Herald when she is not picking produce for her family’s Mayall’s Market and Greenhouse in Oaktown.
+An IU alum with degrees in journalism and history, Owens now serves as the editor of the Washington Times-Herald when she is not picking produce for her family’s Mayall’s Market and Greenhouse in Oaktown.
 A food-as-medicine initiative sparked a new connection between her alma mater and the farm.

 While interviewing staff at the Area 13 Agency on Aging and Disability about its recently launched food prescription partnership with the IU for a news story, she scanned the produce list.
 “I knew I could help this program,” Owens said.